Uncertainties on the EFT coupling limits for direct dark matter detection experiments stemming from uncertainties of target properties: Conclusions

 Understanding the nature of dark matter is critical to progress in physics, as it could shed light on some of the most fundamental questions in cosmology and particle physics.
 While there has been significant progress in direct dark matter detection experiments, so far only gravitational interactions of dark matter have been observed.
 Direct detection experiments aim to observe the interactions of particle dark matter with ordinary matter, which could provide valuable information about its properties, such as mass, type of the interaction, and interaction strength.
 This information can help in determining the underlying theory of dark matter, which could have significant implications for our understanding of the universe at large.

 We have presented a preliminary uncertainty analysis of the WIMP-nucleon coupling exclusion limits stemming from uncertainties in nuclear shell model calculations.
-We have applied this `first-order' analysis to study the sensitivity of all operators in the effective field theory, and identified the EFT operators (couplings) which are particularly affected by current limitations of nuclear shell model calculations.
+We have applied this `first-order' analysis to study the sensitivity of all operators in the Galilean effective field theory, and identified the EFT operators (couplings) which are particularly affected by current limitations of nuclear shell model calculations.
 The analysis presented here could also be easily applied to direct detection experiments using different elements in the detector, such as argon (DarkSide-50~\cite{DarkSide-50:2020swd}) or tellurium (CUORE~\cite{ADAMS2022103902}).
+We also calculated the change in the uncertainties on the coupling limits for the operators obtained by performing nonrelativistic reductions of the relativistic interactions.

 Our analysis reveals that the degree of uncertainty in the upper limits of the coupling coefficients varies considerably across the different Galilean dark matter Effective Field Theory operators.
 Specifically, we observe that the uncertainties for the upper limits on couplings to certain operators can be substantial, with the $\pm1\sigma$ range spanning over an order of magnitude in the limit of low dark matter masses below approximately 20~GeV for the operator $\mathcal{O}_{13}$.
 These findings underscore the importance of accounting for nuclear uncertainties when determining the upper limits on dark matter-nucleus coupling coefficients in direct dark matter experiments.
 Moreover, the advancements in the precision of nuclear structure calculations have the potential to greatly enhance the accuracy of results obtained from dark matter detection experiments.